 QLGF has been an active national fellowship and campaigning group serving the needs of LGBT+ Friends for many years and as you know was named Community Group of the Year in 2013 by Stonewall.
 We have been building on this encouragement by pursuing our outreach to the LGBT+ community, including several successful recent Gatherings focussing on sexual ethics and on the experience of Transgender people.
 We still hope to pursue these themes further.

-- maintain QLGF primarily as an online community, via our website, Twitter and Facebook;
+- increasing QLGF activity online via our website, Twitter and Facebook;

-- remove or minimise subscription fees, to be accessible for all Friends;
+- consider subscription fees, to ensure the group is accessible for all Friends;

-- form a small task force to undertake more limited activities;
+- forming small task groups to undertake more limited activities;

-- continue to produce a newsletter with Quaker oriented articles if it still proves sustainable;
+- continuing to produce a paper newsletter with Quaker oriented articles;

-- use our remaining resources to encourage Friends House to produce outreach and inreach materials for the LGBT+ community;
+- encouraging Friends House to produce outreach and inreach materials for the LGBT+ community;

-- support other organisations, for example Young Friends General Meeting in dealing with issues around sexuality and gender, and Sibyls, who work with trans people of faith;
+- supporting other organisations, for example Young Friends General Meeting in dealing with issues around sexuality and gender, and Sibyls, who work with trans people of faith;

-- continue to support existing and new local groups in their fellowship and outreach roles.
+- continuing to support existing and new local groups in their fellowship and outreach roles.

-Would this mainly ‘virtual’ presence, as primarily an awareness and information resource, be a more viable role for QLGF in the 21st Century?
+Would a mainly ‘virtual’ presence, an awareness and information resource, and occasional gatherings be a more viable role for QLGF?